The structural problem of digital certification

 The most demanding criterion for any certification system is not immediate functionality, but the ability to remain verifiable over time.
 Years later.
 Decades later.
 Without institutional reconstruction or access to internal infrastructures that may no longer exist.

 CERTCRYPT is designed under that temporal constraint.
-What is certified under its rules must remain verifiable under those same rules, independently of who operates infrastructure in the future or whether the original operator still exists.
+Certificates issued under its rules must remain verifiable under those same rules, independently of who operates infrastructure in the future or whether the original operator still exists.

 Verifiability over time is not an additional feature; it is a design condition.